NajibHossain49/MarketSphere-Job-Listings-and-Bidding-Platform/README.md

-# MarketSphere Full-Stack Online Marketplace
+# Market-Sphere Full-Stack Online Marketplace

 A web app for posting jobs, bidding on projects, and managing profiles, providing a seamless experience for job seekers and employers.